-We have a free evaluation and a “no data no fee” guarantee.
+We offer a free evaluation and we have a “no data no fee” guarantee.

 We have our own on-site Class 10 cleanroom enabling as fast a turnaround time as possible in the case of mechanical failure.

-Businesses always get emergency service at NO EXTRA CHARGE.
+Businesses always get priority service at NO EXTRA CHARGE.

-We encourage all clients to visit us and talk about the RAID failure.
+We encourage all clients to call or visit us to discuss the RAID failure.
 Our Lead Engineer, Tim Homer, has extensive RAID recovery experience and is well versed with all RAID levels and associated issues.